-The Act on the Limitation of Liability for Damages of Specified Telecommunications Service Providers and the Right to Demand Disclosure of Identification Information of the Senders (Provider Liability Limitation Act) merely clarifies the scope of liability for illegal behavior established by the Civil Code and therefore does not increase the liability of businesses that act as intermediates in Internet-based information distribution.
-Should a social consensus in support of increased liability of information distribution intermediates emerge, however, our business could be restricted as a result of the introduction of new laws, amendments to existing laws or implementation of rules for self-regulation.
+The Act on the Limitation of Liability for Damages of Specified Telecommunications Service Providers and the Right to Demand Disclosure of Identification Information of the Senders (Provider Liability Limitation Act) was enforced in May 2002.
+This law merely clarifies the scope of liability for illegal behavior previously established by the Civil Code and therefore does not increase the liability of businesses that act as intermediates in Internet-based information distribution.
+Should a social consensus in support of increased liability of information distribution intermediates emerge, however, our business could be restricted as a result of the introduction of new laws or the implementation of rules for self-regulation.